About MPSA and IPSC as sportMPSA

 History of the sport (some content taken from www.ipsc.org)

-The art of shooting can be traced back as far as the Middle Ages but it wasn’t until the 19th century that shooting actually developed into a sport.
-In the 200 years since, shooters have come together at the local, national, and international level to practice and compete in a variety of shooting disciplines.
+The art of shooting can be traced back to the Middle Ages, but it was not until the 19th century that it truly developed into a sport.
+Over the past 200 years, shooters have come together at local, national, and international levels to practice and compete across a wide range of disciplines.

-IPSC-style competitive shooting developed in southern California, U.S.A. in the late 1950’s and quickly spread throughout the shooting world.
-As the sport attracted more interest, participants sought a more structured format and competition environment.
-As a result, in May of 1976, the International Pistol Conference was held in Colombia, Missouri where sportsmen from around the world participated in determining the structure, organization, and future of IPSC marksmanship.
-A constitution was established and the Confederation was born.
+IPSC-style competitive shooting originated in Southern California, U.S.A., in the late 1950s and quickly spread across the shooting world.
+As the sport grew in popularity, participants began seeking a more structured format and competitive environment.
+This led to the International Pistol Conference, held in May 1976 in Columbia, Missouri, where sportsmen from around the world came together to define the structure, organization, and future of IPSC marksmanship.
+From this gathering, a constitution was established, and the Confederation was born.

-Accuracy, power, and speed were recognized as the quintessential elements that have become the foundation of IPSC.
-The motto -DVC- Diligentia, Vis, Celeritas (Accuracy, Power, Speed) was introduced to reflect these balanced elements.
-Safe gun handling skills, as well as procedures and rules for competitions were also adopted.
-IPSC athletes must blend accuracy, power, and speed into a winning combination.
-Handgun targets are 75 centimeters by 45 centimeters with a 15 centimeter center representing the “A zone” or bulls eye.MPSA
+Accuracy, power, and speed were established as the core elements that form the foundation of IPSC.
+The motto DVC—Diligentia, Vis, Celeritas (Accuracy, Power, Speed)—was introduced to reflect this balance.
+Alongside these principles, strict safety protocols, procedures, and competition rules were adopted.
+IPSC athletes must skillfully combine accuracy, power, and speed to achieve success.
+Standard handgun targets measure 75 cm by 45 cm, with a 15 cm center known as the ‘A zone’ or bull’s-eye.MPSA

-Most shooting takes place at relatively close distances, with rare shots out to 50 meters.
-Hitting a 15 centimeter zone might seem easy to an experienced pistol shooter, but is not so easy for the beginners.
-In IPSC only full power handguns are used (9mm or larger).
+Most IPSC shooting takes place at relatively short distances, with occasional shots reaching out to 50 meters.
+While hitting a 15-centimeter zone may seem easy for an experienced pistol shooter, it is far more challenging for beginners.
+In IPSC, only full-power handguns (9mm or larger) are permitted.

-Mastering a full power handgun is considerably more difficult than shooting a light recoiling target pistol, especially when the competitor is trying to go as fast as possible.
-Time is a key factor.
-Scores are divided by the time taken to achieve them, adding to the challenge.
+Mastering a full-power handgun is far more challenging than shooting a light-recoiling target pistol, especially when competitors are pushing for maximum speed.
+Time is a critical factor in IPSC: scores are divided by the time taken to achieve them, adding a demanding element of both pressure and precision.

-Handgun shooters may enter in any one of the following Divisions depending on the style of firearm they use.
-Open, standard, production, revolver, classic, production optic and production optic light.
+Handgun shooters may enter any one of the following divisions, depending on the type of firearm they use: Open, Standard, Production, Revolver, Classic, Production Optic, and Production Optic Light.

-MPSAIPSC is not restricted to handguns and the following disciplines are cater for; Handgun, Rifle, Shotgun, Mini rifle, Action Air, Pistol Caliber Carbine (PCC).
+MPSAIPSC is not limited to handguns and also includes the following disciplines: Handgun, Rifle, Shotgun, Mini Rifle, Action Air, and Pistol Caliber Carbine (PCC).

-Rifle and shotgun disciplines are similar to handgun but differ in many details.
-The differences are found in their respective competition rules, but only a detailed comparison will show how different they are.
+Rifle and Shotgun disciplines are similar to Handgun but differ in many details.
+The differences are outlined in their respective competition rules, and only a detailed comparison can reveal the full extent of these differences.

 MPSA

-Multiple targets, moving targets, targets that react when hit, penalty targets, or even partially covered targets, obstacles, movement, competitive strategies, and other techniques are all a part of IPSC shooting to keep the athletes challenged and the spectators entertained.
+IPSC shooting incorporates multiple targets, moving targets, reactive targets, penalty targets, partially covered targets, obstacles, movement, competitive strategies, and various techniques to keep athletes challenged and spectators entertained.

-Although the roots are martial in origin, the sport matured from those beginnings, just as karate, fencing, and archery developed from their origins.
-IPSC shooting is an international sport, emphasizing safety and safe gun handling, accuracy, power, and speed, in high-level competitions around the world from Argentina to Zimbabwe.
+Although its roots are martial, the sport has evolved from those beginnings, much like karate, fencing, and archery.
+IPSC shooting is an international sport that emphasizes safety and proper gun handling, as well as accuracy, power, and speed, in high-level competitions held worldwide—from Argentina to Zimbabwe.

 MPSA are very competitive and produced a number of competitors who earned there national colors.
 In the photo from left to right.
 Hendrik Engelbrecht - handgun in the production senior division and production optics senior division, Ronnie Gower - rifle in the semi auto open division, Chrissie Wessels - MPSA Chief Range officer, Dirk Bekker - handgun in the open senior division and rifle in the semi auto open senior division, Louwrens van Schaik - combat rifle in the elite X-class, Paul Loock - handgun in the production division.
 Other members not in the photo - Rosco Bekker - handgun in the production junior division, Tommy Glover - shotgun open division, Jarrod McAllister - shotgun open division, Jean Engelbrecht - handgun production division and production optics senior division, Justin Peacock - handgun in the standard division, JP Potgieter - handgun in the standard division, Mitch McAlister - Shotgun in the open division - Senior and Irving Stevenson - Rifle in the Open division - Grand Senior.
 So 12 MPSA members received their national colours in IPSC Shooting disciplines.